Julian von Moos: Wil

 On 7 February 2020 Basel announced that they were loaning von Moss out to FC Wil until the end of the 2019–20 season.
 Under head coach Ciriaco Sforza the Swiss U19 international would receive more match practice in the Challenge League, the second-highest tier of Swiss football.
 Von Moos played his first league game under Sforza for Wil on 15 February 2020 as they played a goalless draw with Schaffhausen.
 He scored his first goal for the club on 30 June in the away game against Grasshopper Club.
 The loan was successful for all three parties, Basel, Wil and the player himself.
 Von Moos played 13 games and scored seven goals during this period.

 Return to Basel

 As the loan contract ran out von Moos returned to Basel.
 A few days later, on 26 August, the club announced that Ciriaco Sforza had been hired as the first team manager and he brought his assistant Daniel Hasler with him.
 Von Moos played his first game under Sforza for Basel on 20 September as Basel played a 2–2 draw with Vaduz.

 Loan to Vitesse

 In July 2021, he joined Vitesse in Eredivisie on a season-long loan, with an option to buy.

 St. Gallen

 On 3 January 2022, Von Moos joined St. Gallen for an undisclosed fee, signing a deal until the summer of 2024.

 Servette

 On 4 June 2024, Von Moos signed a three-year contract with Servette.

 Loan to Luzern

 On 21 July 2025, he joined FC Luzern on loan for the 2025–26 season, with an option to buy.

+Grasshopper Club Zürich

+On 14 August 2026, he returned to his former youth club Grasshopper Club Zürich.